Understanding the financial aspects of OCS is important to a successful experience.

 Questions regarding financial aid should be directed to Steph Haines (email@example.com) in the Financial Aid Office.

 Deposits are not paid by the College.
 After being admitted to your program, you will need to pay the program deposit to confirm your intent to participate.
 Check your program's website to find out the exact amount ($500 is typical but the amount can be higher).
 After receiving your deposit, the program will send you detailed information about flights, visas, housing, and other important details.
-Many programs will apply the deposit as a credit on your College invoice.
+For OCS during the fall and spring semesters, many programs will apply the deposit as a credit on your College invoice.

 Deposits are usually non-refundable.
 Refer to individual program websites for withdrawal policies and penalties.